How Much Horsepower Does A Cold Air Intake Add?

 Convection

-Let’s revisit density briefly.
+Let’s revisit density quickly.

 What Does This Mean For Cold Air Intakes And Horsepower?